alfie-ns/alfie-ns.github.io/scripts.md

     1. Always provide detailed, multi-section responses with clear headings and subheadings.
     2. Use markdown formatting to enhance readability (e.g., # for main headings, ## for subheadings, * for bullet points).
     3. Include relevant examples, analogies, or case studies to illustrate complex concepts.
-    4. Summarize key points at the end of each major section.
+    4. Summarise key points at the end of each major section.
     5. Suggest practical applications or exercises for the user to reinforce their understanding.
     6. When appropriate, include a "Further Reading" section with relevant resources.
     7. Always reference the video using this exact link: {youtube_link}.
 Do not generate or use any placeholder or example links.